 How will I be taxed?

-The exact amount of Income Tax and Capital Gains Tax you need to pay is dependent on your circumstances.
-Any interest you receive from your investments will be paid to you gross, meaning no tax deductions will be made.
-You will need to settle any tax liability direct with HMRC.
+The exact amount of income and capital gains tax you need to pay is dependent on your circumstances.
+Any income you receive from your investments will be paid to you gross, meaning no tax deductions will be made.
+You'll need to settle any tax liability direct with HMRC.

-Your independent financial adviser will discuss your tax position as part of their advice and make sure you do not pay any more tax than necessary.
-If you have an unused ISA allowance, you would likely benefit from using this first before investing with a GIA.
+Your independent financial adviser will discuss your tax position as part of their advice and make sure you don't pay any more tax than necessary.
+If you have an unused ISA allowance, you'd usually benefit from using this first before investing with a GIA.